OnionUI/Onion/website/docs/01-features/index.md

 :::note <a href="apps/retroarch">Retroarch overview</a>
-A full Retroarch in a such tiny device!
-Retroarch is regularly updated from the official repository.
+A full RetroArch in a such tiny device!
+RetroArch is regularly updated from the official repository.
 Onion benefits to dedicated drivers created by [Eggs](https://discordapp.com/users/778867980096241715) for precision and performance.
 Dedicated customizations are also included: all the core are configured with attention to detail, [custom overlays and custom filters](apps/retroarch#customized-overlays-and-filters) made specially for the Miyoo Mini screen.
 :::